mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Clothing Descriptions

-Clothing: Clothing in 2075 comes with amazing features you’ll likely completely take for granted.
-Commlinks, music players, and other electronic devices can be woven right into the fabric, powered by interwoven batteries or special energy-gathering fabrics.
-On the other side of the economy, cheap soybased “flats” can be had for five nuyen per article of clothing from vending machines around the Sprawl.
-The more money you spend on your threads, the more impressive you look.
+**Electrochromic feature**

-Electrochromic clothing: Electrochromic threads can change color with voltage, letting you alter the color of your clothing or display text, images, or patterns.
+Electrochromic threads can change color with voltage, letting you alter the color of your clothing or display text, images, or patterns.
 This is good for fashion, but great for vanishing into a crowd if you need a quick costume change.
 You can even get armored clothing in electrochromic styles.
-It takes a Minor Action to change the settings on your electrochromic clothes, but a couple of Combat Turns to complete the change.
+It takes a Minor Action to change the settings on your electrochromic clothes, but two combat rounds to complete the change.

-Wireless: Changing your clothes’ settings is a Free Action, and while it’s not good enough to be camouflage, it can display images, text files, or flat video from your commlink.
+Wireless bonus: You gain a free Minor Action during any turn when you change your clothes’ settings, and your clothing can display images, text files, or video from your commlink.

+**Feedback feature**

-Feedback clothing: This haptic clothing allows for a tactile component to an augmented reality experience.
+This haptic clothing allows for a tactile component to an augmented reality experience.

-Leather jacket/duster: Usually made of synthleather unless you’ve got mad nuyen, this type of jacket (waist-length to duster) never goes out of style and even offers a modicum of protection.
-Just don’t expect it to stop bullets.

 #### Armor Descriptions

+Due to materials advances modern armor can be lightweight, flexible, and concealable.
+Armor adds to Defense Rating, and multiple items do not stack unless noted.

+**Leather jacket/duster**

+Synthleather is the norm for street types, and this type of jacket (waist-length to duster) never goes out of style.
+It even offers a modicum of protection.

+**Actioneer business clothes**

-Actioneer Business Clothes: A discreetly armored “power suit” is a popular choice among Mr. Johnsons, faces, and fixers looking for a little high-class protection coupled with style.
-It features a concealable holster (Firearm Accessories, p.
-431) in the jacket.
+This is the fancy armored suit popular among Mr. Johnsons, faces, and fixers looking for a little protection coupled with style.
+It features a concealable holster in the jacket.

+**Armor clothing**

-Armor clothing: Lightweight ballistic fiber weave makes these garments almost impossible to detect as armor.
-It doesn’t provide as much protection as real armor, but it’s available in a wide variety of styles.
+Lightweight ballistic weave makes these garments almost impossible to detect as armor.
+It doesn’t provide as much protection as real armor, but it comes in just about any style you desire.

+**Armor jacket**

-Armor jacket: The most popular armor solution on the streets comes in all styles imaginable.
-It offers good protection without catching too much attention.
-But don’t think of wearing one to a dinner party.
+Available in all manner of styles, it offers good protection without catching too much attention.
+But don’t think of wearing one to a social event or government building.

+**Armor vest**

-Armor vest: This modern flexible-wrap vest is designed to be worn under regular clothing without displaying any bulk.
-A popular and cost-effective option.
+A flexible-wrap vest designed to be worn under regular clothing without displaying any bulk.

+**Chameleon suit**

-Chameleon suit: This full-body suit has a smart ruthenium polymer coating supported by a sensor suite; the technology allows it to scan its surroundings and replicate the images at the proper perspectives.
-Add 2 to your limit when you make Sneaking tests to hide.
-A chameleon suit is also armored for the wearer’s protection.
+A head-to-toe suit with a ruthenium polymer coating supported by a sensor suite, allowing it to scan its surroundings and replicate the images at the proper perspectives.
+You gain a bonus Edge when performing Stealth tests to hide while wearing an active suit.

-Wireless: The suit uses the extra information about your surroundings and also gives you a +2 dice pool bonus to Sneaking Tests for hiding.
+Wireless bonus: The suit also raises your Defense Rating by 2 thanks to improved hiding ability.

+**Full body armor**

-Full body armor: Impossible to conceal, this armor is worn by military and security personnel around the world for heavy ops duty.
-It is styled for intimidation as well as ease of movement, with a full array of tactical holsters, pouches, and webbing, and is certain to draw attention.
+This armor is worn by military and security personnel around the world for heavy-duty jobs.
+It is styled for intimidation but includes an array of tactical holsters, pouches, and webbing for deadly efficiency.
+It’s going to draw attention, just so you know.
 The suit can be modified for environmental adaptation (hot or cold environments) or chemically sealed to completely protect the wearer from toxic environments and attacks.
-The suit’s helmet has a Capacity of 6 for the purpose of being equipped with vision or audio enhancements.
+The suit comes with a helmet with a Capacity of 6 for vision or audio enhancements.

+**Lined coat**

-Lined coat: This Wild West style duster has been consistently popular on the mean streets of the world’s sprawls for the past thirty years.
-Besides its protective traits, the armored trenchcoat provides an additional –2 Concealability modifier to items hidden underneath.
+This cowboy-style duster has been consistently popular on the mean streets of the world’s sprawls for the past fifty years.
+Besides being protective, the armored trenchcoat provides a bonus Edge against tests to spot items hidden underneath.

-Urban Explorer Jumpsuit: Designed for couriers, athletes, and freerunners, these colorful jumpsuits are well ventilated and breathable but surprisingly protective with lightweight densiplast and liquid reactive armor.
+**Urban Explorer jumpsuit**

-Urban explorer jumpsuits feature a built-in music player and biomonitor.
+Designed for couriers, athletes, and freerunners, this is the armored version of “flats” but available in a stupid array of styles.
+Because they’re so hip, these jumpsuits include a built-in music player and biomonitor.

 ##### ARMOR MODIFICATIONS

-Any piece of worn armor can be upgraded with a range of modifications.
-The Capacity of a piece of armor is equal to its Armor Rating.
-Armor modifications have variable Capacity costs.
-Each modification also has a rating between 1 and 6, except as noted.
+Armor can be upgraded with a range of modifications.
+The Capacity of a piece of armor is listed in the Armor Table.
+Armor modifications have a Capacity costs equal to their rating; the Capacity cost determines how much you can stuff into a single piece of armor.

-Chemical protection: Water-resistant, non-porous, impermeable materials, and a coating of neutralizing agents protect the wearer against contact-vector chemical attacks (Toxins, Drugs and BTLs).
-Add the rating of the Chemical Protection modification to tests made to resist contact-vector toxin attacks.
+**Chemical Protection**

+This modification protects the wearer against Contact-vector chemical attacks (Toxins and Drugs, p.
+121).
+The special coating neutralizes the Corrosive status for a number of attacks equal to its rating.

+**Chemical Seal**
-Chemical seal: Available only to full body armor that includes a helmet, the chemical seal is an airtight environmental control that takes a Major Action to activate (if you’re already wearing the armor, natch).
-It provides complete protection against contact and inhalation vector chemicals, but can only be used for a total of an hour (the limit of the air supply) at a time.

-Wireless: Activating the chemical seal is a Free Action.
+Available only with full body armor, the chemical seal is an airtight environmental control that takes a Major Action to activate.
+It prevents the effects of all statuses connected to Contact- and Inhalation- vector chemicals but can only be used for a total of an hour at a time due to the air supply.
+It also neutralizes the Corrosive status six times before it’s built in chemical protection is worn away and the armor no longer has chemical seal protection.
+Wireless bonus: Activating the chemical seal is a Minor Action.

-Fire resistance: Fire-retardant, nonflammable materials protect the wearer against Fire damage.
-Add the full rating of the Fire Resistance modification to the Armor value when resisting Fire attacks or checking if the armor catches fire.
+**Cold Resistance**

-Insulation: Thermal fibers and heat-retentive materials protect the wearer against Cold damage.
-Add the full rating of the Insulation modification to the Armor value when resisting Cold attacks.
+Thermal fibers and heat-retentive materials protect the wearer.
+The armor cancels the Chilled status a number of times equal to its rating.
+Once it has resisted the Chilled status a number of times equal to its rating, it is worn away, and the armor no longer has cold resistance.

-Nonconductivity: Electrical insulation and non-conductive materials protect the wearer against Electricity damage.
-Add the full rating of this modification to the Armor value when resisting Electricity attacks.

-Shock frills: These strips of “fur” are electrically charged when activated, standing on end and inflicting Electricity damage to anyone that touches you.
-Use Unarmed Combat to attack with the frills.
-The frills hold 10 charges; when attached to a power point, they recharge one charge per 10 seconds.
-Wireless: The shock frills can be activated or deactivated as a Free Action.
-They can also recharge by induction, recharging one charge per hour.

-Thermal damping: Designed to reduce your thermal signature, these inner layers capture or bleed heat, so the outer layers maintain a surface temperature equal to the surrounding air.
-Add the rating to your limit on any Sneaking test against thermographic vision or thermal sensors.
-Wireless: The suit uses the extra information about your surroundings and also gives you its rating as a dice pool bonus to Sneaking tests against heat-based detection.

-#### HELMETS AND SHIELDS

-Instead of counting as separate pieces of armor, helmets and shield modify the rating of worn armor by their Rating (Armor and Encumbrance).
-Due to the awkwardness of holding a shield, if you’re using one you take a –1 modifier to your Physical limit when you do something where the shield might get in the way (though not attacks made using the shield as a weapon).
-Shields may be upgraded with the chemical protection, fire resistance, and nonconductivity armor modifications and have a Capacity equal to their Armor Rating for this purpose.
+**Fire Resistance**

+Fire-retardant, nonflammable materials protect the wearer.
+The armor cancels the Burning status a number of times equal to its rating.
+Past that point, it is worn away, and the armor no longer has fire resistance.

+**Electricity Resistance**

+Electrical insulation and non-conductive materials protect the wearer.
+The armor cancels the Zapped status a number of times equal to its rating.
+Once it has been Zapped a number of times equal to its rating, it is worn away, and the armor no longer has electricity resistance.

+#### Helmets & Shields

-Helmet: Helmets come in a wide variety of shapes and sizes and protect your noggin from trauma.
-Helmets have Capacity 6 for being tricked out with accessories like trode nets and vision enhancements.
+Helmets come in a wide variety of shapes and sizes and protect your noggin from trauma.
+Helmets have Capacity that is usable for accessories such as trode nets and vision enhancements.

+**Shields**

+**Ballistic shield**

-Ballistic shield: This large opaque shield is used by SWAT teams and in urban combat.
-It features a clear plastic window and a built-in ladder frame along the inside so that it can be used to climb over small obstacles.
+The impressive black shield used by SWAT teams and in urban combat.
+It features a clear plasteel window and a built-in ladder frame along the inside so that it can be used to climb over short obstacles.

-Riot shield: As an added crowd control measure, a riot shield can be used to shock anyone who comes into contact with it, inflicting Electricity damage.
+**Riot shield**

+The clear plasteel cousin of the ballistic shield, this one adds an electricity attack option.
+Use the Close Combat skill for the attack and attack characteristics of a Stun Baton.
 The taser shield holds 10 charges; when attached to a power point, it regains one charge per 10 seconds.

-Wireless: The riot shield recharges by induction, recharging one charge per hour.
+Wireless bonus: The riot shield recharges by induction, recharging one charge per hour.

 ### ELECTRONICS